-Using the same revolutionary technology that has changed the way photographers choose their camera lenses, many prescription glasses feature thinner and lighter lenses than ever.
-They’re called aspheric lenses, and more and more eyeglass wearers are making the switch.
-So, just what are aspheric lenses and what makes them so great?
+Using the same revolutionary technology that has changed the way photographers choose their camera lenses, many reading glasses feature thinner and lighter lenses than ever.
+They’re called aspheric lenses, and increasingly more eyeglass wearers are making the switch.
+So, what are aspheric lenses and what makes them so great?

 Traditional lenses have a bulgy, curved shape.
 Imagine the spherical surface of a ball.
-Aspheric lenses are designed with less curvature than their traditional counterparts.
-Think flatter and thinner.
-In both far and nearsighted prescriptions, aspheric lenses provide a slimmer profile and minimize eye distortion without compromising optical quality.
+An aspherical lens is designed with less curvature than its traditional counterpart.
+Think: flatter and thinner.
+In both farsighted and nearsighted prescriptions, aspheric lenses provide a slimmer profile and minimize eye distortion without compromising optical quality.
 Let’s take a look at how conventional lenses are designed for far and nearsighted prescriptions:

 - Lenses for farsightedness have a convex curve, meaning they are thicker in the center and thinner at the edges.
 The stronger the prescription, the more the middle of the lens bulges outwards creating what is often referred to as the “coke bottle effect.”

 - Lenses for nearsighted prescriptions have a concave curve, meaning they are thinnest at the center of the lens and thickest at the edge.